Workers' Compensation Denials

 Before you make an appeal, however, it is helpful to know why your claim was denied.
-At Pacific Workers’ Compensation Law Center, we carefully assess each case and create an informed strategy based on our findings.
+At Pacific Workers', The Lawyers for Injured Workers, we carefully assess each case and create an informed strategy based on our findings.
 Rather than blindly moving forward, our clients can count on calculated efforts every step of the way.

 Fill out a free case evaluation form to tell our Oakland workers’ compensation attorneys more about your case!

 Common Reasons for Claim Denials

 A claim denial indicates that the claims administrator did not believe your work injury should be covered by workers’ compensation.
 You will be alerted of the denial by letter, at which point you have the opportunity to challenge the decision.